crohank/hackathon/README.md

 -Created this as a part of hackthon.
-- Used google maps api to find the nearest petrol and reserve your fuel and online so you dont have to wait in long queues at petrol pumps.
+- Used google maps api to find the nearest petrol pump and reserve your fuel online so you dont have to wait in long queues at petrol pumps.